stocyr/IcarusTouch/README.md

 Copyright and Contact
 ---------------------

-TouchContinuum Copyright (C) 2011 Cyril Stoller
+IcarusTouch Copyright (C) 2011 Cyril Stoller

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions;